 A delicious, refreshing, & light dish.
 I served it as a side dish at a sushi making party with some friends.
 Bonito shavings can be hard to find, but I found a bottle of bonito flakes+black sesame seeds+seaweed flakes all in one at a local Japanese market.
 The black sesame flakes really pop against the tofu.
 Very yummy, will make again.

 My Korean husband loves this and it's so easy.
+As simple as it is, this dish is incredibly delicious!
 Thanks for the recipe.

 * Percent Daily Values are based on a 2,000 calorie diet.

 Amount Per Serving